 Bottom Line: Avoid, with prejudice.

-For an entry-level camera, you have to ask, who is the target audience?
+For an entry-level camera, you have to ask, who are the general target audiences?
 Those upgrading from using a mobile phone and those who want to learn the basics of photography.
 And when it feels so clunky and awful....with worse usability than a mobile...with settings hidden in menus instead of being openly exposed, it fundamentally fails both of these primary audiences.

 The quality of the camera and lenses are pedestrian...and I'm being kind.
 It's entry-level consumer gear, so keep your expectations low.
 (Which being fully honest, it HAS IMPROVED over the last few decades...but entry level gear is still nothing to write home about).